Born in London, Robert studied painting at Chelsea School of Art with Euan Uglow, Craigie Aitchison and received a BA Hons Fine Art.

-He has exhibited at numerous London galleries and over the past 6 years has produced larger-scale paintings on a commission basis for Saigol DDC for high-end private residencies in Central London.
+Hde has produced larger scale paintings on a commission basis for Saigol DDC for high-end private residencies in Central London incuding Nash Regency Town House, Regents Park London included on C4 lifestyle programme.

-He recently completed a commission for 20 paintings that were projected on stage for an Opera production at The Riverside Studios in Hammersmith.
+He completed a commission for 20 paintings that were projected on stage for an Opera production at The Riverside Studios in Hammersmith.

 Below is an extract from a conversation between Robert and John Marchant of John Marchant Gallery in 2015